 Whenever I write or speak about the need for Christians to daily read their Bible, I almost always get some form of pushback.
-At the heart of most of the pushback, I hear is something along the lines of how I’m making Bible reading a duty rather than a delight.
-I’ll grant that sometimes I don’t always communicate in the most nuanced way on this topic.
-With that said I’m often left wondering after these types of conversations, “Why do we need to qualify and nuance daily Bible reading?”
-After all, daily Bible reading has had a long tradition in the history of the church; especially in the Reformed tradition since the Protestant Reformation.
+At the heart of most of the pushback I hear is something along the lines of how I’m making Bible reading a duty rather than a delight.
+I’ll grant that sometimes I don’t always communicate on this topic in the most nuanced way.
+After these conversations, I’m often left wondering, “Why do we need to qualify and nuance daily Bible reading?”
+After all, daily Bible reading has had a long tradition in the church’s history, especially in the Reformed tradition since the Protestant Reformation.

 Daily Bible Reading: Duty or Delight?

-We say as conservative Bible believing; Christians in the Reformed tradition that we believe in the inspiration, inerrancy, authority, clarity, and sufficiency of the Word.
-My question is, “How can we be daily practicing the Word of God if we don’t daily read it?”
+We say as conservative Bible-believing; Christians in the Reformed tradition that we believe in the inspiration, inerrancy, authority, clarity, and sufficiency of the Word.
+My question is, “How can we be daily practicing the Word of God if we don’t read it daily?”

-At this point, some people may think, “Well you are aiming in this article to guilt trip me into daily reading my Bible.”
+At this point, some people may think, “Well, you are aiming in this article to guilt-trip me into daily reading my Bible.”
 And this couldn’t be further from the truth.
-We are living in a biblically illiterate culture where even Christians most surveys demonstrate don’t even know the Ten Commandments, the Sermon on the Mount and more.
+We are living in a biblically illiterate culture where even Christians, most surveys demonstrate, don’t even know the Ten Commandments, the Sermon on the Mount, and more.
 Christians desperately need to be in the Word of God daily.
-We are also facing serious challenges to biblical sexuality inside and outside the church from homosexuality, transgenderism, and more.
-As God’s people, we need to honestly ask ourselves, “How are we going to stand for what the Bible says if we don’t daily read or listen to Scripture?”
+We also face serious challenges to biblical sexuality inside and outside the church from homosexuality, transgenderism, and more.
+As God’s people, we must ask ourselves, “How will we stand for what the Bible says if we don’t daily read or listen to Scripture?”

-And so you don’t get me wrong here, daily Bible reading is a delight, not a duty, but with that said it is still an essential duty for a healthy Christian life.
-When we love someone or something we spend time with that person or thing.
+And so, you don’t get me wrong here, daily Bible reading is a delight, not a duty, but with that said, it is still essential for a healthy Christian life.
+When we love someone or something, we spend time with that person or thing.
 For example, I love my wife, so I spend daily time with her because she’s precious to me.
-If we believe what I described in the previous paragraph about the nature of the Bible, and we love Jesus, we must ask ourselves, “How can we not spend daily time in the Word?”
+If we believe what I described in the previous paragraph about the nature of the Bible and love Jesus, we must ask ourselves, “How can we not spend daily time in the Word?”
 It’s both a delight to be in the Word of God and a duty to be in the Word of God.
 God assigns specific promises in His Word to those who are daily in the Word (Psalm 1 is an excellent example of this).

 Paul taught Timothy to discipline himself for godliness (1 Timothy 4:7).
-Bible reading falls within the means of grace; whereby, His people are to daily discipline themselves.
-It also needs to be said that such discipline isn’t to be done out of dutiful obligation but out of joyful delight.
+Bible reading falls within the means of grace, whereby, His people discipline themselves daily.
+It also must be said that such discipline isn’t done out of dutiful obligation but out of joyful delight.
 We delight in God when we find Him to be precious and infinitely great.
 The net result is we will desire to know Him more.
-And that perspective, I just described should characterize the life and daily experience of all true Christians.
-Every true Christian should have a hunger and thirst for righteousness, including daily for the Word of God.
+And that perspective I just described should characterize all true Christians’ life and daily experience.
+Every true Christian should hunger and thirst for righteousness, including daily for the Word of God.

 How to View Daily Bible Reading

-What I’m not advocating here is that you begin at the hour or two-hour mark and then run yourself into the ground.
-In fact, to be honest as a seasoned Bible reader of many years, I don’t even do that.
-Instead, I daily want to spend quality time with the Word of God to better get to know the God of the Bible.
+I’m not advocating that you begin at the hour or two-hour mark and then run yourself into the ground.
+As a seasoned Bible reader, I don’t even do that.
+Instead, I daily want to spend quality time (perhaps 5-10 minutes to start) with God’s Word to know the Lord better.
 I cherish the Bible; it’s precious to me because it contains the central message of redemption centered on the Lord Jesus.

 Daily Bible Reading: A Joyful Duty

 Daily Bible reading is a joy.
-When daily Bible reading becomes something we check off our spiritual checklist, then we will never grow in righteousness.
-Nor, will we will ever discipline ourselves for godliness.
+When daily Bible reading becomes something we check off our spiritual checklist, we will never grow in grace.
+Nor will we will ever discipline ourselves for godliness.
 And at the heart of much of the objection to daily Bible reading is our self-sufficiency.
-We cannot pave our own way to godliness in the Christian life.
+We cannot pave our way to godliness in the Christian life.
 Instead, we have a sure and authoritative Word in the Bible that illuminates our way in the righteousness of God.

-At the end of the day daily, Bible reading is both a delight and a joyful duty.
-It’s a delight to get to know the Lord of the Word, but it’s also our duty to love Him with all of our heart and mind (Matthew 22:37-40).
-So we read, study and meditate on the Word so the Holy Spirit may convict and apply the Word to our lives; with the result of God’s people growing in His grace.
+Daily Bible reading is both a delight and a joyful duty.
+It’s a delight to get to know the Lord of the Word, but we also must love Him with all of our heart and mind (Matthew 22:37-40).
+So, we read, study, and meditate on the Word so the Holy Spirit may convict and apply the Word to our lives, resulting in God’s people growing in His grace.

-Rather than viewing Bible reading as something to cross off on your daily spiritual to do list, understand why God has given us His Word.
-It’s a delight to get to know the Lord better daily.
+Rather than viewing Bible reading as something to cross off your daily spiritual to-do list, understand why God has given us His Word.
+It’s a daily delight to get to know the Lord better.
 He has given us sixty-six books, thirty-nine in the Old Testament and twenty-seven in the New Testament.
-Let’s you and I spend a quality 5-20 minutes reading or listening to the Word before we get our day going.
-Not only will our thinking begin to change, but so will our hearts and lives; with the effect that our attitudes, behavior, ethics, and thus our character and worldview will continue to be daily transformed by the Lord of the Word.
+Let’s you and I spend a quality 5-20 minutes each day reading or listening to the Word before we get our day going.
+Not only will our thinking begin to change, but so will our hearts and lives, with the effect that our attitudes, behavior, ethics, and thus our character and worldview will continue to be daily transformed by the Lord of the Word.

-At the heart of why Christians read the Bible is all that has already been said in this article grounded in the Lord taking our hearts of stone and replacing them with a new heart, with new desires, and new affections for Himself.
-When we read or listen to our Bible’s daily, we are training our new affections and desires to be disciplined before the face of the Lord.
+At the heart of why Christians read the Bible is all that has already been said in this article grounded in the Lord taking our hearts of stone and replacing them with a new heart, new desires, and new affections for Himself.
+When we read or listen to our Bibles daily, we train our new affections and desires to be disciplined before the face of the Lord.

-Please pick up your Bible and either, read, or listen to it on the You Version app, and grow in the grace and knowledge of our Lord and Savior Jesus Christ.
+Please pick up your Bible and read or listen to it on the ESV Bible app, and grow in the grace and knowledge of our Lord and Savior, Jesus Christ.
 As you do, you’ll find yourself not only growing in your understanding of God’s Word.
-You’ll also find that your heart and mind are daily thinking on what is noble, pure, good, holy, and just.
-At the end of the day, there’s nothing better for God’s people to do than to joyfully delight in God through the daily discipline of Bible reading.
+You’ll also find that your heart and mind are daily thinking about what is noble, pure, good, holy, and just.
+There’s nothing better for God’s people to do than to joyfully delight in God through the daily discipline of Bible reading.